ambewas/react-minimal-form/README.md

 Here's how it works...

 Change handling & input values for form components are provided by the `<Form>` component by leveraging the new React context API.
 It works, however deeply nested these components are.
+This means it is possible to render a form spread out over different `routes`, allowing you to build very complex flows while still maintaining your form state in one place.

 Internally, Form is a context Provider.
 A higher order component, `makeFormElement` is the context Consumer.